Tournament Rules

 Min Size: Trout 14”, Redfish 15” – 23”, Sheepshead 14”, Flounder 15”

-Bullseye Bonus TWT for Offshore and Kingfish: Each division will have an optional TWT buy-in for a fun cash bonus.
-Each division will have a targeted tournament species, and the target weight for each respective species will be determined at the Captain’s Meeting.
+Bullseye Bonus TWT for Kingfish: The Kingfish Division will have an optional TWT buy-in for a fun cash bonus.
 The closest over/under to the target weight wins a shared payout with our charity, ZERO – The End of Prostate Cancer.
 All registered tournament boats automatically qualify if 1) Paid your boat entry fees for respective division(s), 2) you must pay/enter the respective Bullseye Bonus TWT buy-in per registered division, 3) you weigh at least one division-targeted, Bullseye Bonus species at the weigh-station.
-Offshore and Kingfish boats may weigh 1 extra Bullseye Bonus species to win.
+Kingfish boats may weigh 1 extra Bullseye Bonus species to win.
 If no Bullseye Bonus winners declared, those monies defer to respective species winning categories per division.

-Deferment of Nearshore Species Winner for Entry Fees and TWT: If no kingfish are weighed within regulations, the combined net ENTRY/TWT monies will be refunded. * 92% of the net (administrative expenses) Nearshore ENTRY/TWT monies will be paid out unless otherwise specified.
+Deferment of Kingfish Species Winner for Entry Fees and TWT: If no kingfish are weighed within regulations, the combined net ENTRY/TWT monies will be refunded. * 90% of the net (administrative expenses) Nearshore ENTRY/TWT monies will be paid out unless otherwise specified.

 Disqualification: If a winning boat should become disqualified for any regulatory reason within the governing rules, to include polygraph results or tournament committee findings, that boat’s entry fees and TWT monies will be disqualified from tournament payout(s).
 If the winning heaviest fish in its category is the only fish weighed per division species, and becomes disqualified, that category or species will assume a no-catch status.
 Boat ENTRY/TWT deferment rules immediately apply.